JSPaste/Frontend/CONTRIBUTING.md

 ## Scripts

 The project uses `task` to manage scripts.
-To list all available scripts, run the following command:
+To list all available scripts, run the following command..:

 ```shell
 task --list-all